msample/gentile/README.md

 ==============

 The '-t' parameter suggests the maximum number of tiles to generate.
-Setting too low may make for grainy tile images because gentile.py will reduce the resolution of the image until it can be cut it into ~maxtiles 1024x1024 pieces.
+Setting it too low may make for grainy tile images because gentile.py will reduce the resolution of (a copy of) the image until it can be cut it into ~maxtiles 1024x1024 pieces.

 Setting maxtiles too high may exceed the capacity of your GPS device.
 A Garmin 62s can hold a maxiumum of 100 tiles while some other models support 500